avanhatt/icse22ae-kani/README.md

 time make
 ```

-You should see the following summary, where `nonzero-pct` indicates the percentage of crates where each type of dynamic trait object is found.
+You should see some per-crate output, then the following summary, where `nonzero-pct` indicates the percentage of crates where each type of dynamic trait object is found, as described in the paper.
 ```
 Summary for trait counts
 python3 summarize.py < explicit.json